 Some of the tools that make Teachable exceptional as an online course platform include content locking, graded quizzes, certificates of completion, course compliance features, etc.

 When it comes to customer data, Teachable allows you to own and control your students’ information and ensure it remains secured during login and checkout through a 2048-bit SSL certificate.

 Its website building tools are pretty impressive, making it easy for anyone to build beautiful, conversion-based sales and checkout pages with no coding knowledge (and without taking a lot of time).

 Teachable also integrates natively with several third-party apps such as ConvertKit (my favorite ESP), Google Analytics, Zapier, etc. so you can work more productively on the platform.

 As far as pricing goes, Teachable attaches a transaction fee of 5% to its Basic Plan, but if you’re using any of its higher plans, you won’t need to pay any transaction fee.
 We’ll cover that in a minute.

-With all that said, let’s explore Teachable in detail.
+Let’s explore the Teachable features in detail.

 Online Course Creation with Teachable

 One of the main things to consider in any online course platform review is its course creation tool.